Thorns-OL Reign game postponed because of poor air quality - WHIZ News

 PORTLAND, Ore.
 (AP) — The National Women’s Soccer League game between the Thorns and OL Reign set for Saturday in Portland has been postponed because of poor air quality.

-Fires burning across Oregon have made the air quality in many part of the state unhealthy.
+Fires burning across Oregon have made the air quality in many parts of the state unhealthy.

 The game was rescheduled for Tuesday night.
 Originally set to be aired on CBS, the game will be streamed live on Twitch.